byrd-laif/soilMakers/soulFood/followTheFood.md

 ### *To whence it comes from, to wherein it is going, and to whither it will become.*

 #### Soil to Soul; Nature creates conditions for life.
 She can't force it and she can't fake it, things must undergo the formality of actually occurring.
 Its the soil and plants as part of a *symbiotic partnership* that make soul food plausible.
+Being indigenous of a land means caring for its next generations use.

 ![Growing Green](./soilToSoulFoodImages/frogPot.jpg)

 #### Woman is A Religion of; the Redemption of Earth through magic.
 Meaningful work; an Act that transfers through to nature, the microbial soil, symbiotically healing Wo-Man too the Womb of Mother Earth.
-To be indigenous of a land means caring for its next generations use.
+As Women of the Womb, Mother Earth, they can take the role of guardian.

 ***Intelligence is not to see that nature is alive, its to recognize it when its seen.
 The felt experience of being in organism; standing as a mirror before nature as its object.
-Woman is natures destination, endowed with the spirit of selfless service, as such She can speak for Mother Earth.***
+Woman is natures destination; being endowed within by the spirit of selfless service, as such She can speak for Mother Earth.***

 **This will document the alchemical journey of *Soul Food,* from its soil source, cultivation, harvest, preservation/preparation to culinary delight, and its multi dimensional return to source, soil.**